This game has a prototype article

 There are several unused enemies that still exist in the game's data.

 A huge-ass Flood enemy that would have been very tough to kill.
 To balance this out, only a handful were planned to ever be encountered in the entire campaign.
 It can still be spawned in the game.
-Its files are in the .map file for the mission "High Charity", and there are script files for a battle with the Juggernaut in the level "The Oracle".
+Its files are in the .map file for the mission "High Charity", and there are script files for a battle with the Juggernaut in the level "The Oracle" in the section labeled "Juggernaut" (The flood below the glass at the start of the mission was intended to include the first glimpses of the Flood Juggernaut, judging from the script and the volume trigger names).
 Bungie's Robt McLees was kind enough to explain how this terror was planned to work:

 “The Flood Juggernaut was the progenitor of the pure form seen in Halo 3.
 There is nothing left of any host in this form other than the raw materials.
 Even the calcium has been broken down to form armor.
 Whereas the earlier combat forms were hosts used as vehicles, with the pure forms, the host material is used as building blocks to craft the ultimate form.
 And that’s what the Juggernaut was supposed to be.